eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 Concepts used:
 - **Domain model**, a rich domain model that contains most of the business logic.
 Free of I/O and other effects.
 - **Repositories**, are used for all reading and writing of aggregates, lots of I/O.
 - **Services**, are the point of entry for any actions, orchestrates domain model and other processing.
-The examples use it very sparsely.
 - **Asynchronous**, all I/O operations are asynchronous and test-data generation must therefore support it.

 ## A first test